cheapjack/ShrimpCraft/resources/README.md

 To visualise these digital readings in minecraft HelloTemperatureReady.py reads the temperature from Serial with the CP2102 USB serial connector

 Running `python ShrimpCraft/resources/minecraft/HelloTemperatureReady.py` with `Python 2.7.10` installed will use the mcpi protocol to send messages to the FACT CloudMaker minecraft server providing you have everything correctly installed.
-You can change the settings in `server.py` to send messages to other minecraft servers either on the raspberry pi or running the Raspberry Juice plugin.
+You can change the settings in `server.py` to send messages to other minecraft servers either on the raspberry pi or running CraftBukkit/CanaryMod minecraft servers running the Raspberry Juice plugin.

+You can also change where and what minecraft draws in response to the serial inputs in each `.py` module.
+Explore more at [Stuff About Code](http://www.stuffaboutcode.com/p/minecraft.html)

 ###Requirements

  * Protected Shrimp with additional resistors and parts
- * Python 2.7.10
+ * `Python 2.7.10`
- * pyfirmata installed with `pip install pyfirmata`
+ * Optional `pyfirmata` installed with `pip install pyfirmata`
- * A raspberry Pi running a MinecraftPi server or a Minecraft server running the RaspberryJuice plugin to receive python mcpi commands
+ * A raspberry Pi running a MinecraftPi server or a Minecraft server running the `RaspberryJuice` plugin to receive python `mcpi` commands
  * Dallas DS18S20B Waterproof sensor
- * Arduino OneWire Library included in this Repo from [Paul Stoffregen](http://www.pjrc.com/teensy/td_libs_OneWire.html)
+ * Arduino `OneWire` Library included in this Repo from [Paul Stoffregen](http://www.pjrc.com/teensy/td_libs_OneWire.html) also available from [here](http://playground.arduino.cc/Learning/OneWire)
  * [CP2102 USB drivers](http://shrimping.it/drivers/cp2102/)